ryannoblett/linode-hook/README.md

 - Challenges are performed serially and must be completed before the script can continue.
 Linode only updates its DNS servers every 15 minutes, so even with a 5 minute TTL on your zones, it takes a very long time to get through multiple challenges.
 Ideas are welcome for ways to parallelize this portion (doing so would reduce total challenge time to ~15 minutes instead of ~15 minutes per challenge).

 ## Configuration
-First, download the dehydrated script and [configure dehydrated per the documentation](https://github.com/lukas2511/dehydrated/blob/master/README.md#getting-started).
 This hook script is designed under the assumption that dehydrated will run as an unprivileged user (preferrably its own user), and that this same user will exist on all target servers for deployment.
 It requires you to configure SSH key authentication between the host that this script runs on and the deployment targets.

-Next, create the deploy path directory (defaults to `/etc/ssl/letsencrypt`) on all target servers, and set the dehydrated user as the owner of it.
-Then, create subdirectories on each server matching the common name of each certificate you want deployed to that server.
-For example, if you want `site1.com` on `server1`, and `site2.com` on `server2`, you would create a `/etc/ssl/letsencrypt/site1.com` directory on `server1`, and a `/etc/ssl/letsencrypt/site2.com` directory on `server2`.

-Once you have that set up, configure dehydrated with the following options in the config file:
+First, download the dehydrated script and [configure dehydrated per the documentation](https://github.com/lukas2511/dehydrated/blob/master/README.md#getting-started).
+Configure dehydrated with the following options in the config file:
 - `CHALLENGETYPE="dns-01"`
 - `HOOK="linode-hook"`

 You must leave `HOOK_CHAIN="no"` (this is the default and does not need to be defined explicitly).
 Configure the other options as necessary to suit your environment.

-Create your `domains.txt` file and put your domain names in it per the documentation.
+Create your `domains.txt` file and put your domain names in it.

+Next, create the deploy path directory (defaults to `/etc/ssl/letsencrypt`) on all target servers, and set the dehydrated user as the owner of it.
+Then, create subdirectories on each server matching the common name of each certificate you want deployed to that server.
+For example, if you want `site1.com` on `server1`, and `site2.com` on `server2`, you would create a `/etc/ssl/letsencrypt/site1.com` directory on `server1`, and a `/etc/ssl/letsencrypt/site2.com` directory on `server2`.

 Download linode-hook and place the script in the same location as dehydrated.
 All the configuration for the `linode-hook` script is done at the top of the script, and is mostly self-explanatory.
 Here's a quick summary.